parimalp/digital_design_tutorial/Vivado_Tutorial_Using_IP_Integrator.md

 Running simulation for additional 500 ns

-5. Close the simulator by closing the *SIMULATION* window
+5. Close the simulator by selecting **File > Close Simulaton** and discaring changes.

 ## Step 5 Synthesize the Design

-### Synthesize the design with the Vivado synthesis tool and analyze the Project Summary output.
+### Synthesize the design with the Vivado synthesis tool and analyze the Project Summary output

 1. Click on **Run Synthesis** under the *Synthesis* tasks of the *Flow Navigator* pane.